-Great 70s Slide Night!
+That Great 70s Slide Night!

 Before I answer that question, let’s recall what a typical suburban slide night looked like.

-(Are those memories intensifying with each passing second?)
+(Are those memories intensifying?)

 The seventies were the decade of The Great Slide Night, a strange yearly routine where neighbours gathered to see projected still images of someone’s past travel adventures on a large white screen.